Botspot/Pi-Power-Tools/README.md

 ![img file page](https://i.ibb.co/BPpQfk5/Screenshot-from-2020-03-03-16-29-07.png)
 Two ways to open a disk image:
     • Paste the file's full path in the "Paste Path:" field.
-Find the path using the file manager:
+You can copy the path using the file manager:
 ![pcmanfm copy paths](https://i.ibb.co/tX35Kpk/copy-paths.png)
 *Pro tip: click the arrow on the right to select previously used disk images.*
     • Or, click the button in the "Find one:" field to open a disk image.
 The two lower buttons each open tools that only apply to disk images.
+---
 ## Action buttons of the Main Window:

  - **Refresh**